AntonioFasano/SienaR/README.md

 The function:

-    grades()
+    md.grader()

-runs `scores()` again, without generating files, and sums all questions' scores to get the final student grades (we assume 'final'  for simplicity).
+runs `md.scores()` again, without generating files, and sums all questions' scores to get the final student grades (we assume 'final'  for simplicity).
 It also adds a good/bad column with the total correct and wrong question answered by each student.
 So the output is similar to:

                          email goodbad grade